azabelmena/zettelkasten/content/_index.md

 Welcome to my wonderful [Zettelkasten](https://zettelkasten.de/introduction/#luhmanns-zettelkasten) of mathematics definitions!
-Here you can find a curated list of mathematics definitions from various different disciplines in mathematics.
+Here you can find a curated list of definitions from various different disciplines in mathematics.
 The aim is to provide (among many other sites) a centralized repository where I can find definitions with relative ease.
 I say _I_ and not _we_ because first and foremost, this